72+ Summer Writing Prompts + Activities

 - You find a strange creature on the beach – describe it.

-- Story Starter: I went to the pool one day and saw…
+- Use this story starter to write a short story: I went to the pool one day and saw…

 - Write a short story about the sun.